 Additionally, a fear of dogs poses a major challenge to a dog bite victim.
 Even if a victim was a dog lover before the attack, he or she no longer feels comfortable around dogs.
 Typically, after an attack, a dog bite victim will feel anxious and have difficulty enjoying dogs companionship as usual.
 More information about dog phobia can be found here.

 If you were bitten by a dog, the owner may be liable for your medical bills and psychological treatment.
-The dog bite Attorneys in Sacramento at the Law Offices of Edward A. Smith can help you pursue a claim for your expenses and suffering caused by the attack.
+The dog bite Attorneys in Sacramento at the Edward A Smith Law Offices can help you pursue a claim for your expenses and suffering caused by the attack.
 Please contact our office at 916-921-6400 for a free evaluation.
 We can also be found on Yelp.